Internet usage among undergraduate nursing students: A case study of a selected university in South Africa

 Abstract

-Methods: A quantitative, non-experimental, exploratory descriptive design was used, with 115 undergraduate nursing students participating in the study.
-Data was collected using a questionnaire survey after obtaining ethical clearance from the university’s ethics committee and were analysed descriptively.
+Methods: This study used a quantitative, non-experimental, exploratory, and descriptive design with 115 undergraduate nursing students.
+Data were collected through a structured questionnaire and were analysed descriptively.

 Full Text: